klaushofrichter/mcp-display-v2/prd.md

   * We include tests that verify that content is actually displayed on the browser
 * We use jest for api tests
 * We implement unit tests where applicable
+* we make sure that the server can be launched without error
+* we create a test script that displays examples of the supported content types

 # Other Infornation
 * We use best practices for software design and project structure